facebook/react-native-website/docs/native-components-ios.md

 module.exports = MapView;
 ```

 Now we have a nicely documented wrapper component that is easy to work with.
-Note that we changed the second argument to `requireNativeComponent` from `null` to the new `MapView` wrapper component.
+we changed the second argument to `requireNativeComponent` from `null` to the new `MapView` wrapper component.
 This allows the infrastructure to verify that the propTypes match the native props to reduce the chances of mismatches between the ObjC and JS code.

 Next, let's add the more complex `region` prop.
 We start by adding the native code: